-My second novel, Swimming Lessons is published by Fig Tree / Penguin in the UK and Commonwealth, by Tin House in the USA, House of Anansi in Canada, Piper in Germany (where it is called Eine englische Ehe, which translates to An English Marriage), and will be published by Świat Książki in Poland, Editions Stock in France, Citic Press in China and Fiftyonek (Zhan Publishing) in Korea.
+My second novel, Swimming Lessons is published by Fig Tree / Penguin in the UK and Commonwealth, by Tin House in the USA, House of Anansi in Canada, Piper in Germany (where it is called Eine englische Ehe, which translates to An English Marriage), Świat Książki in Poland, Editions Stock in France, Fiftyonek (Zhan Publishing) in Korea, Citic Press in China, and Keter in Israel.
 It is also available as an audio book from Audible.

-If you’ve selected Swimming Lessons to read in your book club, get in touch, and I can send you some book club questions to get your discussion started.
+If you’ve chosen Swimming Lessons to read in your book club, get in touch, and I can send you some book club questions to get your discussion started.

 “[Fuller’s] stories are thrilling, transporting, delicately realised and held together by a sophisticated sense of suspense.”
 The Times review of Swimming Lessons.